Deep Progressive Feature Aggregation Network for High Dynamic Range Imaging: The Proposed Methods

 \subsection{The Pre-processing Stage}

-Given a sequence of LDR images $\{I_{L}^{(1)},I_{L}^{(2)},\cdots, I_{L}^{{(N)}}\}$ with $N$ different exposure times, the target of HDR imaging is to reconstruct a clean and ghost-free HDR image $I_{H}^{(r)}$, which is aligned with the reference image $I_{L}^{(r)}$, where $r\in \{1,2,\cdots, N\}$.
-Without loss of generality, we consider three LDR images with low, medium, and high exposure conditions in our method, denoted as $\{I_{L}^{(1)}, I_{L}^{(2)}, I_{L}^{(3)}\}$, and take the LDR image $I_{L}^{(2)}$, which is captured with medium exposure time, as the reference.
-Since HDR imaging involves manipulation of illumination values, we first linearize the input LDR images with gamma correction.
-The linearized LDR images are computed as follows:
+Given a sequence of LDR images $\{I_{L}^{(1)},I_{L}^{(2)},\cdots, I_{L}^{{(N)}}\}$ with $N$ different exposure times, our model aims to reconstruct a clean and ghost-free HDR image $I_{H}^{(r)}$, which is aligned to the reference image $I_{L}^{(r)}$, where $r\in \{1,2,\cdots, N\}$.
+To simplify the problem, we consider a sequence of three LDR images with different exposure conditions: low, medium, and high, denoted as $\{I_{L}^{(1)}, I_{L}^{(2)}, I_{L}^{(3)}\}$.
+We take the LDR image $I_{L}^{(2)}$, captured with a medium exposure time, as our reference.
+As HDR imaging involves manipulating illumination values, we first linearize the input LDR images with gamma correction, where $\gamma>1$ is a hyper-parameter.
+Specifically, the linearized LDR image $\hat{I}^{(i)}_{L}$ of the $i$-th input LDR image $I_{L}^{(i)}$ is computed as follows: